 Multidrug-resistant tuberculosis (MDR-TB) is a major public health issue in Georgia: 12 per cent of all new patients and 39 per cent of those who have previously been treated for TB have a multidrug-resistant form of the disease.

-In 2016, over 150 patients in Georgia were receiving bedaquiline or delamanid as part of an improved treatment regimen for multidrug-resistant tuberculosis (MDR-TB) – the highest number supported by MSF in any country.
+In 2016, over 150 patients in Georgia were receiving bedaquiline or delamanid as part of an improved treatment regimen for multidrug-resistant tuberculosis (MDR-TB) – the highest number supported by us in any country.

-We started supporting the Ministry of Health in the implementation of the new drugs in 2014, and continued within the framework of the endTB programme from 2015.
+We started supporting the Ministry of Health in the implementation of the new drugs in 2014.